 During the first half of 2019, the Grameen Crédit Agricole Foundation funded three new partners in Africa and Central Asia.
+With these three new partners, at the end of August 2019 the Foundation supported 81 organisations in 38 countries.

 It has thus granted a first loan in FCFA equivalent to € 1.5 million to Vital Finance in Benin, a microfinance institution founded in 1998.
 Launched as a microfinance project funded by USAID, Vital Finance has gained impressive experience in the field of microfinance.
 Its constant evolution in terms of both its activities and its profitability places it among one of the largest microfinance institutions in the country.
 The institution is mainly active in peri-urban areas with very active populations, economically viable but without access to traditional banks.
 To date, Vital Finance has 29,000 active borrowers, 66% of whom are women.